-Most modern devices put an icon up in the status bar indicating that NFC is on.
-It doesn’t really drain the battery on most modern phones, but if you’re worried about your security or have an older phone where NFC might cause shorter battery life, you may want to turn it off.
+Most modern devices put an icon in the status bar indicating that NFC is on.
+It doesn’t really drain the battery on most modern phones.
+But you may want to turn it off if you’re worried about your security.
+Or have an older phone where NFC might cause shorter battery life.

-You should jump back into Google Wallet, where you’ll see a “tap and pay is ready” notification.
-If you’ve never checked it out, you’ll need to sign in to Google Wallet and create a PIN in order to start paying for items.
+You should jump into Google Wallet, where you’ll see a tap and pay is ready notification.
+If you’ve never checked it out.
+You’ll need to sign into Google Wallet to create an account to start paying for items.

 NFC works on any device running Android 4.0.3 or above.
-If you’re running into problems with Google Wallet, you can check this support page, which also includes a link for calling Google for assistance.
+Suppose you’re running into problems with Google Wallet.
+In that case, you can check the Google Wallet support pages or talk to an assistant director.